polkadot-developers/polkadot-docs/polkadot-protocol/introduction/polkadot-networks.md

 ### Paseo

-A community-run testnet which mirrors the Polkadot runtime that is intended for parachain developers.
-It is maintained by the members of
+[Paseo](https://github.com/paseo-network){target=\_blank}  is a community-run testnet which mirrors the runtime of Polkadot and its system chains.
+It is intended for parachain and dapp developers and is maintained by the members of
 Polkadot community.

 Native token: PAS

 ### Rococo

-Soon to be deprecated testnet intended for parachain developers.
+Testnet intended for parachain developers (to be deprecated on Oct 14th 2024).
 It is maintained by Parity Technologies.

 Native token: ROC